oracle/python-oracledb/doc/src/user_guide/initialization.rst

 Enabling python-oracledb Thick mode
 ===================================

-To change from the default Thin mode to the Thick mode:
+To change from the default python-oracledb Thin mode to Thick mode:

 1. Oracle Client libraries must be available to handle communication to your database.
 These need to be installed separately, see :ref:`installation`.